thadguidry/respec/data-tests.md

-The `data-tests` attribute takes a list of space-separated urls, allowing you to link tests to testable assertions.
+The `data-tests` attribute takes a list of space-separated URLs, allowing you to link tests to testable assertions.
 This will add a `details` drop down to the testable assertion, with an unordered list of tests.

 The `data-test` works together with the [`testSuiteURI`](testSuiteURI) config option, so it must be present or ReSpec will yell at you.

-It's best used with `p` and 'li' elements.
+It's best used with `<p>` and `<li>` elements.

 ## Examples of usage
 ```HTML